Loading

 From Military to Manufacturing

-Launched in 2017, the Academy of Advanced Manufacturing program is rapidly upskilling U.S. veterans across high-demand, technology-based roles in as little as four months.
-From this veteran training program, more than 80% of graduates have been placed in career-advancing roles.
+Launched in 2017, the Academy of Advanced Manufacturing program is rapidly upskilling U.S. veterans across high-demand, technology-based roles in as little as 11 weeks.
+From this veteran training program, more than 90% of graduates have been placed in career-advancing roles.

 Learn More